ryanongra/tp/docs/UserGuide.md

 ### Removing person from an event : `removePersonFromEvent`

-Removes a person from an event in the address book.
+Removes a person from an event in the application.

 Format: `removePersonFromEvent n/NAME ev/EVENT_NAME`

-* `Event` must exist in the address book.
+* `Event` must exist in the application.
 * `Person` must exist in the specified event.

 Examples: